Jimmy Johnson Bullied a Future Rock Music Legend in High School

 A 2019 book on Joplin by Holly George-Warren alleged that Johnson and others groped Joplin and spread unflattering rumors about her because she “looked and acted weird.”

-According to the author, Joplin laughed off the insults.
+According to the author, Joplin laughed off the insults, reports Page Six.
 And, of course, she enjoyed great fame that her schoolmates couldn’t have envisioned or attained before her death in 1970.